craftcms/cms/docs/templating/requirepermission.md

 # `{% requirePermission %}`

-{intro} This tag will ensure that the current user is logged in with an account that has a given permission.
+This tag will ensure that the current user is logged in with an account that has a given permission.

 ```twig
 {% requirePermission "spendTheNight" %}